Express Data Path: Data path

-Microsoft is partnering with other companies and adding support for XDP in the MsQuic protocol.
+Microsoft is partnering with other companies and adding support for XDP in its MsQuic implementation of the QUIC protocol.

 AF_XDP

 Along with XDP, a new address family entered in the Linux kernel starting 4.18.
 AF_XDP, formerly known as AF_PACKETv4 (which was never included in the mainline kernel), is a raw socket optimized for high performance packet processing and allows zero-copy between kernel and applications.
 As the socket can be used for both receiving and transmitting, it supports high performance network applications purely in user space.